 Camarillo Quilters Association is a nonprofit organization established in 1980 to promote quilting in the Ventura County, California area.
 Our specific purpose is to exchange ideas about quilting, learn new techniques, improve quilting skills, and inform the community about the history and preservation of quilts.

-The Guild meets the second Tuesday of every month except August, at 9:30 a.m. at Freedom Center, 515 Eubanks St., Camarillo CA 93010.
+The Guild meets the second Tuesday of every month except August at 9:30 a.m. in the Community Center, 1605 Burnley St., Camarillo CA 93010.
 At the June and December meetings, we distribute quilts to the many charities that we support.
-We hold a quilt show in the spring of even-numbered years.

 Our guild membership is currently over 200 and our monthly meetings include a show and tell time featuring amazing examples of our members’ completed quilt works, an exciting raffle for multiple gifts provided by local quilt shops, and lectures and trunk shows by visiting speakers on a variety of quilting topics.
 During the break, there is time to socialize and to check out quilting books from our extensive library.